adhamsalama/robotics/README.md

 ## Forward kinematics function (FK)

-**Description**:<br> Forward kinematics is the use of kinematic equations to determine the position and orientation of the end effector.
+**Description**: Forward kinematics is the use of kinematic equations to determine the position and orientation of the end effector.
-**Input**:<br> Joint Variables, its DH parameter table.
+**Input**: Joint Variables, its DH parameter table.
-**Output**:<br> Homogenous matrix include position and orientation of the end effector and Xe, Ye, Ze, Φ, θ, Ψ values.
+**Output**: Homogenous matrix include position and orientation of the end effector and Xe, Ye, Ze, Φ, θ, Ψ values.
 **Examples**:

 1. **Input**: